emanamoura/emanamoura/README.md

 - 👀 I’m interested in Artificial Inteligence and Web Development
 - 🌱 I’m currently learning Data Analisys with Python
 - 💞️ I’m looking to collaborate on anything that it is interesting!
-- 📫 How to reach me : emanuel.moura@ccc.ufcg.edu.br
+- 📫 How to reach me, you can email me! emanuel.moura@ccc.ufcg.edu.br